rzinkstok/zink/README.md

 - footnotes
 - figures
 - tables
-- captions for figures and tables (if tagged with teh appropriate styles)
+- captions for figures and tables (if tagged with the appropriate styles)
 - notes for tables
 - equations
 - fields (fields must be updated in the document before conversion)